barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 Provides elevation data downloaded as an array of heights from a Web Map Service (WMS) server via `XMLHttpRequest`.

 Currently, this terrain provider assumes that the tiles use a geographic projection, it has 18 levels of detail, and that the heights are represented as a simple array of 16-bit integer heights, in meters.
 If serving WMS via [GeoServer](http://geoserver.org), you will need to use the [DDS/BIL extension](http://docs.geoserver.org/stable/en/user/community/dds/index.html).
 We also recommend that you use the [CORS Filter](http://software.dzhuvinov.com/cors-filter-installation.html) (or something similar) to allow your WMS server to be accessed from other domains.

+This terrain provider needs a lot more work to be made applicable to a wider variety of WMS situations.

 ### Future terrain providers